 ), where f1…fn are the files in F

->parse command has run, additional operators become available on the compiled code:
+>parse command has run, additional operators become available for compiled code:

 |Operator Name ||Expression ||Result ||Semantics |

 |F ||for each item declared (defined) in F, add the file that defines (declares) it |

 |needers || |